A Journey to Health and Connection

 My recovery process led to the rediscovery of so much creativity, and joy from it.
 Music has always been a passion for me.
 Metal, then punk/hardcore, hip hop, Dave Matthews Band, and EDM: I like a broad range.
 I’m now able to appreciate it even more.
 I’ve started helping a friend with editing on his music and doing other types of video work and projects.
 A few years back, I started a website called Instinctive Bird that enabled me to explore aspects of my creativity, including writing and sharing my story.
 This aligns with my passion to share encouragement and hope around mental health and mental illness.

-I’ve been clean and sober for 24 years, and feel like my story is a gift I get to share with others.
+I’ve been clean and sober for 24 years.
+I feel like my story is a gift I get to share with others.
 If you’re out there and facing a mental health challenge, there’s hope.
 Be honest with yourself.
-Involve others that you trust, and wherever you are in the process, don’t be afraid to reach out for help when things become unbalanced.
+Involve others that you trust.
+Wherever you are in the process, don’t be afraid to reach out for help when things become unbalanced.